stackbit/jamstackthemes/content/theme/hugo-parsa.md

   - Portfolio
   - Blog
 date: 2019-05-15T08:33:57.000Z
+description: >-
-description: Parsa is a personal blog theme powered by Hugo.
+  Parsa is a personal blog theme powered by Hugo.
 It has two homepages.
 Also can be used for portfolio template
 stale: false
 disabled: false
-disabled_reason:
+disabled_reason: null
 ---

 ## Features